sigstore/gh-action-sigstore-python/README.md

     no-default-files: true
 ```

-### `output-signature`
+### `signature`

 **Default**: Empty (signature files will get named as `{input}.sig`)

-The `output-signature` setting controls the name of the output signature file.
-This setting does
+The `signature` setting controls the name of the output signature file.
+This setting does not work
-not work when signing multiple input files.
+when signing multiple input files.

 Example: